 Stored procedures and Triggers are first introduces with MySQL 5.0.
 So if you are still using MySQL older version’s upgrade it to MySQL 5.0 or higher version to use these features.

-This article will help you to how to make dump of Stored procedures and triggers using mysqldump command.
+This article will help you with how to make a dump of Stored procedures and triggers using the mysqldump command.

-A stored procedure, by definition, is a segment of declarative SQL code which is stored in the database catalog and can be invoked later by a program, a trigger or even a stored procedure.
+A stored procedure, by definition, is a segment of declarative SQL code that is stored in the database catalog and can be invoked later by a program, a trigger, or even a stored procedure.

 When we simply execute mysqldump, It automatically takes backup of triggers but it will not backup stored procedures by default.

-Following command will take backup of entire database including stored procedures.
-For example your database name is “mydb”.
+The following command will create a backup of the entire database including stored procedures.
+For example, your database name is “mydb”.

-To take backup of only Stored Procedures and Triggers ( No data and tables ) use following command.
+To take backup of only stored procedures and triggers (excluding table structure and data ) use the following command.

-To restore stored procedures in database simply use following command, But make sure you have taken backup properly before restoring it to avoid any data loss.
+To restore stored procedures in the database simply use the following command, But make sure you have taken backup properly before restoring it to avoid any data loss.